Understand the fees you will pay

 Common fees for prepaid cards

 A monthly fee is a fixed fee you pay each month.
 You pay this fee even if you don’t use your card.
 The fee is automatically deducted from your account balance.
-Some cards that charge a monthly fee may waive the fee under certain circumstances, such as if you arrange to have your pay or social security directly deposited into your prepaid account.
+Some cards that charge a monthly fee may waive the fee under certain circumstances.
+For example, some prepaid cards waive the monthly fee if you have your pay or benefits directly deposited into your prepaid account.

-A transaction fee is a fee charged every time you use the card for a certain type of transaction.
+A transaction fee is a fee charged every time you use the card for certain types of transactions, such as purchases made in stores or online using the card.
 Your card provider might charge transaction fees under a “pay-as-you-go” plan.
-Some cards charge you a monthly fee instead of a transaction fee.
-Other cards let you choose between a plan that charges transaction fees and one that charges a single monthly fee.
+Some cards let you choose between a plan that charges transaction fees and one that charges a single monthly fee.

 Individual banks and ATMs belong to different networks.
-Your prepaid card provider may belong to one or more of these networks.
+The bank that issues your prepaid card may belong to one or more of these networks.
 An ATM may be in-network or out-of-network depending on your particular card and which network the ATM belongs to.
 Depending on the terms of your cardholder agreement, you may pay less or even be able to avoid ATM fees by using your prepaid card at in-network ATMs.

 Balance inquiry fee